trayio/connector-utils/README.md

 /**
  *	`fullSchema` is the complete schema definition for the connector
  *	`full_schema_key_1` is extracted from the full schema without modification
- *	`full_schema_key_2` is extracted from the full schema and extended/overridden with extra keys and values
+ *	`full_schema_key_2` is extracted from the full schema and extended/overridden with extra keys and values.
+The key name will be changed to `key_2' by use of an alias.
  *	`new_key` is not in the full schema but it's full keys and values are supplied */
 ```